dendronhq/dendron/README.md

 Think of it as a [second brain](https://www.buildingasecondbrain.com/) to help you **make sense** of all the information you care about.

-Some popular use cases include:
+Some potential use cases include:
 - project management
 - personal knowledge base of things you've learned
 - CRM to keep track of clients, friends and enemies
 - recipe book
-- keeping track of things you care about

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/graph-intro.gif)

+Click [here](https://youtu.be/6rwWUalr9Ac) to see an example of Dendron in action.

 # Join Us